HeteroChromia420/CCCEFTutorial/README.md

 Head to https://github.com/SpiralP/classicube-cef-loader-plugin

 ## Step 2
-Choose the version that is equal to the version of classicube
+Choose the version that is equal to the version of classicube you have

 ## Step 3
 Drag and Drop the Dll/So/Dylib file into a folder named "plugins", on the location of the classicube executable. if a "plugins" Folder doesn't exist, create one.